 You Deserve to Heal

 Panic attacks are not your fault, and they don’t define you.
 They’re often a signal that your mind and body are asking for help to process something from your past.
-Therapy, and particularly EMDR, offers a way to address the root cause, rather than just managing the symptoms.
+Therapy offers a way to address the root cause, rather than just managing the symptoms.